viren1993/javascript/javascript/index.md

 - `process`, `Buffer`, Streams
 - `setImmediate` vs `nextTick`

----

-### 📌 About

-This document serves as a comprehensive guide to JavaScript concepts, covering everything from fundamentals to advanced topics.
-Suitable for beginners and experienced developers alike!

-🔗 Stay updated with modern JavaScript practices and deepen your knowledge by exploring each topic further. alert(8); is the same as window.alert(8);

-## OPPS

-## Object

-- collection of properties and methods
-- toLowerCase

-## Why use opps

-## parts of opps

-Object Literal

-- Constructor function
-- Prototypes
-- Classes
-- Instances (new, this)

-## Pillars

-- Abstraction - deatails hide kar na - (fetch api call kar se kar just background prosess)
-- Encapsulation - encapsulation is wrapping up of data in method and funcation hide kar diya jo access jo kar na wo kar ne diya
-- inheritance -
-- Polymorphism - Poly is many - morphism sawaroop - 1 method mutiple roop just like console log

 - What is the Factory Pattern?
     A pattern that creates objects without exposing the instantiation logic.
 - What is the Singleton Pattern?